brandonmorrissette/throwbackrequestlive/README.md

 # Code Quality

--   File by file analysis.
-I want to understand ever line of code and if it's needed AND best practice.
-Will review with AI.
 -   rdsConstruct
     -   adminRole being used?
 Is this how it should be handled?
-    -   runtime_ecs
-        -   explore if I must expose the load balancer.
-Feels weird.
 -   Code quality and testing

 ### Post MVP